sourcetortoise/modpill/README.md

 To use your own playlist or add/remove tracks, modify the `js/favlist.js` file, which uses MOD file names and Mod Archive IDs.

 ## Credits & Licenses

+MOD files are pulled directly from The Mod Archive as permitted under the [Mod Archive Distribution license](https://modarchive.org/index.php?terms-upload).

 [View the playlist on Mod Archive](https://modarchive.org/index.php?request=view_member_favourites&query=93325) to see artist or demogroup info on individual tracks.